rushi007/UtilusDataPipe/README.md

 Welcome to the **Data Pipe project**

-A Python-based implementation of a Data Pipe system that processes data flow instructions from an input file, validates them, and computes the resulting visited coordinates within a defined boundary.
+A Python-based implementation of a Data Pipe system that processes data flow instructions from an input file, validates them, and computes the resulting metrics such as MRR, churn, and cohorts based on the provided customer and subscription data.

 This project demonstrates clean modular design, file-based execution, boundary validation, and automated testing using Pytest.